 Table First Round First Jump-off Second Jump-off A1 Not against the clock.
-Those placed first A2 equal divide the prize money.
-No AZ Not against the clock.
+Those placed first · equal divide the prize money.
+A2 Not against the clock.
 Those placed equal Not against the clock.
-Those qualify for the jump- off. placed first equal divide the prize A3 Not against the clock.
-Those placed equal money.
-Not against the clock.
+Those qualify for the jump- off. placed first equal divide the prize money.
+A3 Not against the clock.
+Those placed equal Not against the clock.
 Those Not against the clock.
-Those A3 qualify for the jump- off. placed first equal qualify for the placed first equal divide the quality for the jump- on. second jump-off. prize money.
-A4 Against the clock. prize money.
+Those qualify for the jump- off. placed first equal qualify for the placed first equal divide the second jump-off. prize money.
+A4 Against the clock.
 Competitors placed on faults and time.
 A5 Not against the clock, the course is divided into two sections (one round).
 Faults cumulative over the whole course.
 Those placed first equal divide the prize money.
 A6 Not against the clock.
 Not against the clock.
 Those jumping clear Those placed equal in the first round go divide the prize money. immediately to the jump-off in accordance with section of the course.
-Rule I92A.5 and 6.
+Rule 192A.5 and 6.
 A7 Those placed first equal Against the clock. qualify for the jump-off.
-Other competitors Competitors placed on placed according to their penalties and time faults and time.
+Other competitors Competitors placed on placed according to their penalties and time. faults and time.
 A8 Those placed first Those placed first equal Against the clock. equal qualify for the qualify for the second jump Competitiors placed on first jump-off. off.
 Other competitors faults and time.
-Other competitors placed placed according to their according to their penalties. penalties and time.
-A9 The best five scores or, if necessary, Against the clock. all clear rounds qualify for the Competitors will start in second round.
+Other competitors placed placed according to their radio uno unici according to their penalties. penalties and time.
+A9 The best five scores or, if necessary, Against the clock. + all clear rounds qualify for the Competitors will start in second round.
 In the event of reverse order of merit where the equality, faults and time will slowest four faulter will go decide, i.e. the fastest four faulters first, the fastest clear last. will qualify.
 All scores in the first round will be carried forward to the second round.
 Other competitors placed according A10 to their penalties and time.
-Those placed first equal Against the clock.
-AIU qualify for the jump off.
-Other competitors Competitors placed on placed according to their penalties and time A11 Not against the clock.
+A main state and a st A10 Those placed first equal Against the clock. qualify for the jump off.
+Other competitors Competitors placed on placed according to their penalties and time. faults and time.
+A11 Not against the clock.
 Top "No" (Number Not against the clock.
-Those Against the clock. ~ stipulated in the schedule) to go forward placed equal gualify for the Competitors placed on to the second round.
+Those Against the clock. stipulated in the schedule) to go forward placed equal qualify for the Competitors placed on to the second round.
 All scores in the second jump-off.
 Other faults and time. first round will be carried forward competitors placed according to to the second round.
-Other their penalties and time. competitors placed according to their penalties and time.
-A12a Not against the clock.
+Other their penalties and time. competitors placed according to their penalties and time. \12a Not against the clock.
 Performance score minus faults gives the score for the round.
 Those placed equal first divide the prize money.
 A12b Not against the clock.
 Performance score Not against the clock. minus faults gives the score for the round.
-Performance score minus faults State gross are seene for the found.
-All competitors other than those eliminated aives the score for the round All competitors other than those eliminated, retired or disqualified qualify for the gives the score for the round.
-Those placed equal first divide
+Performance score minus faults All competitors other than those eliminated, gives the score for the round. retired or disqualified qualify for the Those placed equal first divide second round.
+Second (Odlia. the prize money.